How To Secure NFTs?

 The Ledger Nano is a range of hardware wallets that allows you to connect with trusted third-party hot wallets like MetaMask.
 When you link your Ledger Nano to MetaMask, the private key controlling your NFTs still remains in your hardware wallet, tucked away in the fortress of its secure element chip, all while your hot wallet can read your balance and help you manage it.

-Hence, you can connect your MetaMask wallet to any NFT marketplace like Rarible or Open Sea and easily trade the assets from within the security of your device.
+Hence, you can connect your MetaMask wallet to any NFT marketplace like Open Sea and easily trade the assets from within the security of your device.
 Every time you initiate an action, the MetaMask wallet will send a request to your Ledger device.
 The transaction will only take place when you physically sign/approve the request using the private key in your hardware wallet.

 This works the same as your bank sending you a one-time password on your mobile phone to approve transactions, but only this time with the blockchain’s immutable level of security.
 And as long as you have your Ledger device, and safeguard your recovery phrase, no one can steal your NFTs.